AgoraNomic/ruleset/index.md

 # The Agoran Rulesets

 Welcome.
 If you are trying to access the ruleset of Agora Nomic, you've come to the right place.
-This website is maintained by Jason, the current Rulekeepor of Agora Nomic.
+This website is maintained by Janet, the current Rulekeepor of Agora Nomic.

 ## Textual Rulesets